 Regularly enrolled students may wish to take a course without receiving credit for it.
 The fee for such service is \$10 per course.
-Persons who are not enrolled as degree candidates but who are college graduates may register as auditors in courses with consent of the instructor.
-The fee is \$100 per course.
-Audit forms are available from the assistant dean for academic affairs.
+Persons who are not enrolled as degree candidates but who are college graduates may apply to the Divinity School as "non-degree seeking" students and register as auditors in courses with consent of the instructor.
+The fee is \$300 per course for non-degree auditors.
 The Commission on Accrediting of the Association of Theological Schools in the United States and Canada stipulates that the number of non-degree auditors may not exceed 10 percent of a course's enrollment.